kailash-manasarovar/statement/docs/timeline/2025/april.md

 [![King Forg](../../content/images/deso/KingForg.png)](https://desocialworld.com/u/KingForg?tab=posts)

-- We will find out, in due course, that the true identity of the tiny world-saving lucky frog is hugely unexpected, quite the outlier.
+- I first started thinking about this idea on [the train from Aberdeen](march.md#let-women-speak-aberdeen) and created an X account at that time which was nearly immediately shut down.
+- As I look through the DESO profile, I realize I was totally high throughout this period.
+- The criminal gang managed to keep me topped up with hallucinogens even while I was in London - see next section for one example of how.
+- My view is they usually do this to confuse a victim, but it ended up cracking open some creative centres of my mind and making my spiritual practice even stronger.
-- While I'm still high (they managed to keep me topped up even while I was in London - see next section for an example of how), the KingForg account becomes another manner of communicating truly with the original trumpet teacher I have unassailable good feelings about and thus, unavoidably, the maelstrom of evil forces that surround him.
+- The `KingForg` DESO account becomes another manner of communicating truly with the original trumpet teacher I have unassailable good feelings about and thus, unavoidably, the maelstrom of evil forces that surround him.
+- The beautiful irony of the brain-damage switcheroo-porn scam is, of course, that all the sex-offenders probably thought that they were *Forg*!
+- So marvelous.

 ## Shoe Zone Harlow, Essex